 Bio

-Sarek Gutierrez is a musician whose performances have been described as “elegant and precise” to “brutally powerful” (Kamikaze Blog).
-He is a passionate performer, educator, arranger, and recording engineer based in San Antonio, Texas.
+Sarek Gutierrez (he/him) is a musician whose performances have been described as “ranging from elegant and precise to brutally powerful” (Kamikaze Blog).
+He is a passionate performer, educator, and recording engineer based in San Antonio, Texas.

-As a performer, he is a current section percussionist with the San Antonio Philharmonic (formerly known as the San Antonio Symphony), and Mid-Texas Symphony.
-He has been a featured soloist with Classical Music Institute Chamber Orchestra, the UTSA New Music Festival, and Space City New Music Festival.
+As a performer, he can be most often seen and heard with the San Antonio Philharmonic as acting assistant principal percussion (Jeffrey Kahane, conductor).
+He has had the incredible opportunity to perform with the Mid-Texas Symphony (Akiko Fujimoto, conductor), Midland Symphony (Gary Lewis, conductor), Lubbock Symphony (David Cho, conductor), and other regional ensembles.
+He has been a featured soloist with the Classical Music Institute Chamber Orchestra, at the UTSA New Music Festival, and at the Space City New Music Festival.

-Sarek Gutierrez is currently pursuing his Doctor of Musical Arts (D.M.A.) in Percussion Performance degree from Texas Tech University.
+Mr. Gutierrez is currently pursuing his Doctor of Musical Arts (D.M.A.) in Percussion Performance degree from Texas Tech University.
 He previously earned degrees from The University of Western Ontario (MM), and The University of Texas at San Antonio (BM) with a Distinguished Performance Certificate.
-He additionally also completed a semester abroad program in Urbino, Italy studying jazz vibraphone with Marco Pacassoni.
+He additionally completed a semester abroad program in Urbino, Italy studying jazz vibraphone with Marco Pacassoni.
+His primary percussion teachers include Dr. Lisa Rogers, Dr. Jill Ball, Dr. Graeme Francis, and Prof. Sherry Rubins.

 Sarek proudly endorses Vic Firth sticks and mallets, Zildjian cymbals, Black Swamp Percussion instruments and accessories, and sE Electronics microphones.